aaronvito1/stock-ticker-react-widget/README.md

 ## Example on How to Use
 ```
 import React from "react";
-import { BarChart } from "better-bar-charts-react";
+import { BarChart } from "stock-ticker-react-widget";

 function App() {
   return (